alexzorin/authy/README.md

 4. If the device registration is successful, the program will save its authentication credential (a random value) to `$HOME/authy-go.json` for further uses. **Make sure to delete this file and de-register the device after you're finished.**
 5. If the program is able to fetch your TOTP encrypted database, it will prompt you for your Authy backup password.
 This is required to decrypt the TOTP secrets for the next step.
 6. The program will dump all of your TOTP tokens in URI format, which you can use to import to other applications.

+## LICENSE

+Copyright Alex Zorin 2019

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+All product names, logos, and brands are property of their respective owners.
+All company, product and service names used in this website are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement